-Risk Category Risk Description Risk Mitigation Energy, technology, location and infrastructure risks In regards to the Biogas Project, the major risks are the quality and certainty of the feedstock.
-1 With regard to the infrastructure, the major risks are transmission, connection and infrastructure equipment.
-1 Irradiation of the sun whose yield fluctuates from country to country and is also location specific in term of the best yield generated from the sun.
+Risk Category Risk Description Risk Mitigation In regard to the Biogas Project, the major risks are the quality and certainty of the feedstock.
+In this regard, management has adopted a "ring fenced" strategy in terms of which the operating company will control the production of the feedstock and ensure that the project has enough buffer feedstock for a period of not less than six months.
+By providing the land to the farmer, the feedstock is exclusively provided to the project.
+Energy, technology, location and infrastructure risks With regard to the infrastructure, the major risks are transmission, connection and infrastructure equipment.
+All transmission, connection and infrastructure requirements are addressed prior to the commencement of the project.
+This is identified in the feasibility study of the project.
+A transmission agreement is then signed with all the responsibilities and financial commitments allocated and accepted by the parties.
+Irradiation of the sun whose yield fluctuates from country to country and is also location specific in term of the best yield generated from the sun.
 In reducing this risk, equipment is used to determine the best yield and location for the solar project.
 Currency Risk The Company invests in other jurisdictions other than Mauritius.
 For those investors whose base or home currency is not the same as the relevant foreign currency, there is a risk of currency loss if the USD depreciates against the investors' base currency.
-The investments will be denominated predominantly in USD, and each project predominantly generates income in USD, thereby reducing currency risk.
-Global Political, Economic and FinancialRisk As the Company invests in African countries, it could be exposed to adverse political, economic, environmental, social and financial events.
-The value of the investments could decline as a result of The Company will take reasonable steps to mitigate these risks, including political risk and other insurance cover.
+The investments will be denominated predominantly in USD, and each project predominantly generates income in USD, thereby reducing currency risk Global Political, Economic and FinancialRisk As the Company invests in African countries, it could be exposed to adverse political, economic, environmental, social and financial events.
+The value of the The Company will take reasonable steps to mitigate these risks, including political risk and other insurance cover.